renaudjenny/TellTime/README.md

 # Tell Time 🇬🇧⏰

-⚠️ The `main` branch is now unstable. ⚠️

-It's using a Beta version of Xcode and SwiftUI.
-For a stable releasable branch, checkout [Legacy branch](https://github.com/renaudjenny/telltime/tree/legacy).

 ![Unit Tests](https://github.com/renaudjenny/telltime/workflows/Xcode%20Unit%20Test/badge.svg)

 >As a French guy in London, when people told me the time, I was always lost.
 Now thanks to this app, I can confirm what I hear and what I should say to tell the time 😄.